sreedeepEK/RetinalNet/README.md

 This repository contains the implementation of a Retinal OCT analysis system using a pretrained ResNet50 model.
 The system is based on utilizing transfer learning with ResNet50 for efficient analysis of Retinal Optical Coherence Tomography (OCT) images.

 ### Important Notes
 This project demonstrates a basic implementation of the OpticNet paper for educational purposes.
 It's recommended to train for more epochs (e.g., 50) for potentially better results.
 In my testing, 5 epochs took approximately 4 hours.
-Training for longer will require more computational resources and time.
+(Trained on NVIDIA GTX 1650 GPU).Training for longer will require more computational resources and time.

 This is a replication of the core functionalities described in the Optic-Net paper, but may not include all the optimizations or complexities of the original research.